0xPolygon/polygon-docs/docs/pos/how-to/validator/prerequisites.md

 ### Open necessary ports

-- Port `26656`: Heimdall service will connect your node to another node's Heimdall service using this port.
+- Port `26656`: Heimdall service connects your node to another node's Heimdall service using this port.

-- Port `30303`: Bor service will connect your node to another node's Bor service using this port.
+- Port `30303`: Bor service connects your node to another node's Bor service using this port.

 - Port `22`: For the validator to be able to SSH from wherever they are.